 See Related: Best Greek Party Islands to Visit

 Is a Month Long Vacation Too Long?

 If you think about it, you probably spend more time with your coworkers than your closest relations.
 Feeling like you have less and less energy left every day can slowly make you lose sight of your long-term goals.

 You will be amazed at your renewed energy with the changing scenery and new culture.
-It will be a chance for you to step back and look at the world from a different perspective.
+It will allow you to step back and look at the world from a different perspective.
 Not many people get that opportunity.

 A month-long vacation can give you renewed energy and an appreciation for things in life.
-We hope our fun and exciting month long vacation ideas will give you some inspiration on what to pack for a month long vacation and how to go about your journey.
+We hope our fun and exciting month-long vacation ideas will inspire you on what to pack for a month-long vacation and how to go about your journey.

 Can you go on vacation for a month?